efrei-devops-apprentis-bdml/TP3-Noureddine-OUBENAMI/README.md

 <!--notes--><!--/notes-->

 This program is a simple weather scrapping with Python and Docker.
+I created a wrapper that returns the weather for a given location with its latitude and longitude (passed in environment variable) using openweather API

-It use the small, more complete, Python Docker image based on Alpine Linux.
+It also use the small, more complete, Python Docker image based on Alpine Linux.

 <h2 align="center">Prerequisite</h2>